 Your diamond’s value is determined by the seller you approach.
 Consider the acquisition, assessment, and resale worth of diamonds:

 A diamond’s resale worth is the amount you’ll receive if you opt to sell your stone.
 Resale worth is normally much less than what you paid for the diamond due to retail mark-up and the general drop in the value of diamonds.
 Diamond jewels usually have a resale worth of up to 50% of the acquisition worth.
-By contrast, diamond jewelry resells for even less than this as a portion of assessment worth.
+By contrast, resell diamonds for even less than this as a portion of assessment worth.

 How is a Price for my Diamond Obtained?

-It’s always safest to trust the diamond specialists for a price of your diamonds.
+It’s always safest to trust the diamond specialists for the price of your diamonds.
 We have a team of top global diamond buyers and industry consultants.
 Our GIA-trained gemmologists are equipped with the expertise to assess your diamonds and price them according to today’s second-hand diamond market.
 Our worldwide associates and our purchase power help us to make you offers that are both reasonable and reliable.
+This will help you in resell diamonds.

 “Your diamond is unlikely to guarantee you a profit unless it is completely extraordinary.

-If you decide to sell your single diamonds and diamond jewelery with us, we can assure you of a simple and free procedure.
+If you decide to resell diamonds and diamond jewelry with us, we can assure you of a simple and free procedure.
 You don’t have to worry about any unseen costs or charges from the offered purchase price.
 You will receive precisely the final amount quoted to you.
 We’ve received countless positive feedback on our safe, dependable service.
 If you’re ready to sell, action the procedure by contacting us for a 100% free consultation.
 You’ll then receive a price quote.
 Your final offer can be obtained in these two simple ways:

 Make an Office Appointment.